 Firstly, it is important to make small lifestyle changes to prevent kidney stone formation and the need for further therapy.

 Additionally, small dietary changes can have a significant impact on the formation of kidney stones.
-In particular, reducing the consumption of salt has been associated with decreased risk of stone recurrence.
+In particular, reducing the consumption of salt has been associated with a decreased risk of stone recurrence.

 The pH is an important factor for kidney stones to form, as cystine is more soluble at a higher pH.
-For this reason, alkalinizing agents like potassium citrate can help to increase the pH and the solubility of cystine, resulting in fewer recurrences.
+For this reason, alkalizing agents like potassium citrate can help to increase the pH and the solubility of cystine, resulting in fewer recurrences.

-Chelation or Antiurolithic Therapy
+Chelation or antiurolithic therapy

 Alpha-mercaptopropionylglycine (alpha-MPG) is a second-generation chelating agent with a similar mechanism of action, but is generally tolerated better that C-penicillamine.